-The Contractor shall institute a corporate quality control program that ensures the spare parts received from its suppliers and provided to the Government are in strict accordance with the technical specifications and quality control requirements as specified by the Government for the item.
+The Contractor shall institute a corporate guality control program that ensures the spare parts received from its suppliers and provided to the Government are in strict accordance with the technical specifications and quality control requirements as specified by the Government for the item.
 Under all circumstances, regardless of the source of supply, all products shall conform to the most recent technical requirements as defined by DLA.
 In order for the Contractor to determine the technical requirements, required sources of material, and applicable quality standard for a given part, the contracting officer will provide a technical data file monthly.
 In the event of a conflict between the technical data file and the purchase order text (POT), the POT shall be deemed the most current and shall be given precedence.
 Any changes in, or substitutions or replacements for items may be made only with the prior approval of the contracting officer.
 The Contractor may make recommendations for alternate, substitute, or replacement parts for a specific NSN in accordance with the specific provisions of the contract.
 However, no alternate, substitute or replacement part may be furnished unless and until the Contractor has been advised by the contracting officer of the acceptability of that alternate, substitute, or replacement part.
-Further, unless otherwise provided by the contract or this PWS, or as otherwise authorized by the contracting officer, the Contractor shall:
+Further, unless otherwise provided by the contract or this PWS. or as otherwise authorized by the contracting officer, the Contractor shall:

 - 1. Apply the highest standards practiced in the commercial marketplace. - 2.
-Establish suppliers' parts qualifications, accomplish supplier delivery and quality performance reviews, and evaluate processes to ensure 100% technical specification and quality compliance. - Ensure its parts vendors, suppliers and subcontractors comply with all applicable Qualification Data Sheet (QDS), Qualified Products List (QPL), Qualified Supplier List for Manufacturers (QSLM) and Qualified Suppliers List for Distributors (QSLD) requirements, as specified by DLA technical requirements for the spare parts and industrial hardware. - 4.
-Ensure its parts vendors, suppliers and subcontractors incorporate a system for obtaining, handling, and supplying Original Equipment Manufacturers (OEM) certified parts and such system is included in contractual instruments with vendors, subcontractors, and suppliers throughout the entire supply chain. - 5.
-Ensure its parts vendors, subcontractors, and suppliers establish and maintain a system or processes providing clear traceability to the actual manufacturer of the parts.
+Establish suppliers' parts qualifications, accomplish supplier delivery and quality performance reviews, and evaluate processes to ensure 100% technical specification and quality compliance. - 3.
+Ensure its parts vendors, suppliers and subcontractors comply with all applicable Qualification Data Sheet

+(QDS), Qualified Products List (QPL), Qualified Supplier List for Manufacturers (QSLM) and Qualified Suppliers List for Distributors (QSLD) requirements, as specified by DLA technical requirements for the spare parts and industrial hardware.